mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

  values on the table have been updated.
 Additionally, this returns the row number for the new row.

+{:id="Spreadsheet.FinishedAddSheet"} FinishedAddSheet(*sheetName*{:.text})
+: The callback event for the addSheet block, called once the values on the table have been updated.

 {:id="Spreadsheet.FinishedClearRange"} FinishedClearRange()
 : The callback event for the [`ClearRange`](#Spreadsheet.ClearRange) block, called once the values on the table have been updated.

+{:id="Spreadsheet.FinishedDeleteSheet"} FinishedDeleteSheet(*sheetName*{:.text})
+: The callback event for the DeleteSheet block, called once the values on the table have been updated.

 {:id="Spreadsheet.FinishedRemoveColumn"} FinishedRemoveColumn()
 : The callback event for the [`RemoveColumn`](#Spreadsheet.RemoveColumn) block, called once the